Toyota Prius years to avoid — most common problems

 However, this problem can be covered by the warranty on your automobile even though there haven’t been any recalls to fix it.

-Which Toyota Prius years to avoid?
+Worst Toyota Prius years to avoid

 Second-generation Prius (2005-2009 model years)

-Some owners even reported that their lamps began to flicker in the middle of a drive, resulting in a dangerous driving experience.
+For the second-gen model, owners have reported that even after replacing the bulbs, the headlights still fail to work consistently.
+There were also some reports that their lamps began to flicker in the middle of a drive, resulting in a dangerous driving experience.

 The Toyota Prius 2006 and 2007 had serious headlight issues, with some reports claiming that the headlight and tail light bulbs prematurely burned out.
+It was deemed a clear safety issue because it would reduce the driver’s visibility, especially at night.
+The worst-rated model was a 2007 Prius that received more than 2000 complaints on Car Complaints, most of which were directly related to NHTSA reports.

 According to one of the owners’ reports, the Prius failed to show speedometer readings, fuel gauge readings, headlight indicators, caution indicators, and other status updates available on the gauge cluster, making every journey risky and unpredictable.